rekennelly/strabo/docs/install_help.rst

     brew install libjpeg #ubuntu: apt-get install libjpeg-dev pip install  --no-cache-dir -I Pillow

+This error occurs when you installed Pillow before the system library as well, or randomly on OSX.
+If the system library is already installed you just need to do steps 1 and 3.

 On other systems, the process should be very similar, but the specific package and package system will be different.